burak3000/distributed-test-runner/README.md

 # Containerization and K8s

-The produced images are not published to the hub.
+The produced images are not published to any container registry.
 They will be stored locally.
-To use these images in k8s clusters, we need to store them in an archive file.
-Here are some snippets to ease of use:
+To use these images in local k8s cluster, first we need to build the image in k8s docker environment.
-Run this command in frontend project folder which contains a Dockerfile.
 Before running build command we need to run `eval $(minikube docker-env)` command to say our Docker daemon to point at our minikube's docker environment.
 After running this command, now we can build our docker image via `docker build -t dtr-fe .` for our local k8s.
 Then our deployment will be successful.

 ## Deploying FrontEnd Image and Access

 We have a FrontEnd deployment file in {repository}/k8s/fe folder.
-We can run `k create -f frontend-deployment.yaml` command to deploy our FE image to pods(two replicas are set by default).
+We can run `k create -f frontend-deployment.yaml`(k is configured as alias for kubectl in my shell config) command to deploy our FE image to pods(two replicas are set by default).
 Then we can start its service with `k create -f frontend-service.yaml` command.

 #### Warning: Running Service on Mac OS